Ry Cooder Sessions

 An Icon of Unsung Session Heroes

-ry_cooder_album_coverRy Cooder is a master musician — a virtuoso on every virtually every string instrument.
+ry_cooder_album_coverRy Cooder is a master musician and a virtuoso on every virtually every string instrument.
 His solo explorations of the roots of rock and world music are extraordinary, resurrecting both known and obscure songs from country blues and Dust Bowl folk music, and mixing tropical calypso with Civil War camp songs, gospel, R&B, Tex Mex, and early rock ‘n’ roll classics.
 He even explored the roots of jazz, vaudeville, ragtime, and urban bop.
 Some of his finest recordings are movie scores for films including The Border and Paris, Texas (see the scores compilation album Music by Ry Cooder).
 He topped the charts with the critically acclaimed album of Cuban music he produced, Buena Vista Social Club.

 This playlist focuses on Ry Cooder’s session work for others, with slide guitar and mandolin — not his solo work (which should be examined, but not here).
 I’ve picked songs in which he made a considerable creative contribution that you can readily hear.